HomeAccountGame/shmuel_Ex4_1/README.md

 https://smarthomegame.itch.io/shmuel-ex4

+The change:

+1) the score you get for each enemy is base on the speed of the enemy

+2) add prefab for a frendly spacesheep, if you kill them you  get -10 points

 A project with step-by-step scenes illustrating some of the formal elements of game development in Unity, including:

 * Prefabs for instantiating new objects;